The Lurker at the Threshold: Misquamacus

 An "ancient Wonder-Worker" of the Wampanaug tribe.
 According to the fictional book Of Evill Sorceries Done in New-England of Daemons in No Humane Shape, Misquamacus teaches "Sorceries" to Richard Billington and imprisons Ossadagowah, a spawn of Tsathoggua, in a ring of stones.
-The same character later reappears in the early 19th century as Quamis, a servant of Alijah Billington and the guardian of his son Laban.
+The same character (presumably) later reappears in the early 19th century as Quamis, a servant of Alijah Billington and the guardian of his son Laban.
 Quamis, described as a Narragansett Indian, is a worshipper of Nyarlathotep.
+The change of the character from helpful to harmful is never explained.

 The character Misquamacus is also the villain of the 1976 novel The Manitou (which was made into a film of the same name starring Tony Curtis, Susan Strasberg, Burgess Meredith and Michael Ansara in 1978), the 1979 novel Revenge of the Manitou, the 1993 novel Burial, the 1996 short story "Spirit Jump", the 2005 novel Manitou Blood, the 2009 novel Blind Panic and the 2015 novel Plague of the Manitou, all written by Graham Masterton.